squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 **ADSR->Depth switch** will apply the ADSR to the depth knob.

-**LFM** is the input jack for the FM modulator.
-To do two (or more) operator FM, a modulator signal must be patched into the LFM input.
-Then the depth control will set the LFM depth.
-Without a signal in the LFM input the only FM that can be done is with the feedback path.

 **Fdbck knob** determines how much of the VCOs sine wave output is sent back to the modulator input.
 While feedback FM is not as sophisticated as multi-operator FM, it has it's uses.
 And it's one of several ways a single kitchen-sink can produce dynamic timbres.

-**Sync input** a second VCO may be patched into the sync input to generate the classic VCO sync sound.
-If you use the sync input, remember that the sync input will be the modulator, and it works best if it is lower in pitch than kitchen sync.
+**ADSR->Fbck switch**  will apply the ADSR to the Fbck knob.

+**Shape knob** does different things depending on the setting of the Wave control.
+For the wave-folder weveform, the shape controls the amount of folding.
+Increasing will introduce more and more harmonics.
+For the Triangle<>Saw waveform it will be a triangle when the knob is all the way down, and gradually will morph to a sawtooth as the shape is increased.
+For the sin waveform it does nothing.

+**ADSR->shape switch**  will apply the ADSR to the Shape knob.

+**Snap switch** controls the amount of "snap" in the ADSR.
+Snap mimics the shape of the Mood envelope generators. settings are 0 for no snap (normal adsr) 1 for a bit of snap, and 2 for more snap.
+See text above for more on snap.

+**A, D, S, R knobs** control the Attack, Decay, Sustain, and Release of the internal ADSR.

 **Mod knob** The mod knob controls the pitch modulation depth.
 Not super useful when using as part of a multi operator FM patch, but useful with the wave-shaper and the other waveforms.

+**FM knob** is a small attenuverter above the FM jack.
+It controls the amount of the FM signal to apply to the VCO pitch.

+## The input jacks

+**Gate CV** Polyphonic gate input CV.
+The CV in each channel is the gate to the ADSR for that channel.

+**V/Oct CV** Polyphonic Pitch (in volts per octave) input CV.
+The CV in each channel will determine the base pitch of the VCO for that channel.
+Also, the number of channels present in the V/Oct input will determine the number of active channels or voices.
+For example, if a four channel CV is patched into V/Oct, the Kitchen-sink will generate four VCOs.

-**Mod input** The exponential FM input.
+**FM input** The exponential FM input.
 A typical use would be to patch an LFO here to create a vibrato effect.
 Note that there is an attenuverter above the mod input that may be used to scale and/or invert the modulation.

+**Depth** is the Linear FM depth CV.
+It combines with the Depth knob and the ADSR->Depth switch to control the amount of through zero linear FM.

+**LFM** is the input jack for the FM modulator.
+To do two (or more) operator FM, a modulator signal must be patched into the LFM input.
+Then the depth control will set the LFM depth.
+Without a signal in the LFM input the only FM that can be done is with the feedback path.

+**Fbck** input is combined with the Fbck knob and the ADSR->Fbck swtich **Sync input** a second VCO may be patched into the sync input to generate the classic VCO sync sound.
+If you use the sync input, remember that the sync input will be the modulator, and it works best if it is lower in pitch than kitchen sync.